RBSC/Carnivore2/Doc/readme.txt

 	[F5] - disable startup menu

 In addition to F4 key, the ESC and TAB keys can be used to disable the autostart entry.
-If any of those keys are pressed, the autostart entry is ignored and the main menu is shown
+If any of those keys are pressed, the autostart entry is ignored and the main menu is shown.

+The symbols that are displayed near the names of directory entries have certain meaning:

+	K5 - Konami 5 SCC
+	K4 - Konami 4
+	A8 - ASCII 8
+	A16 - ASCII 16
+	MR - mini ROM
+	CF - configuration
+	UN - unknown

+For any other symbol there will be just 2 dashes.

 The cartridge has a pushbutton to completely disable its functionality if something goes wrong.
 If the cartridge stops working correctly, you may need to reinitialize it like described in the "How to enable the cartridge and install ROMs" section.
 The